jaylinski/imagecrawler/README.md

 Features
 --------

-* Saves images via cURL and JavaScript.
+* Asynchronously saves images from websites via cURL and JavaScript.
 * Images can be selected with jQuery selectors.
 * Graphical display of download progress and current pictures.
 * Optimized for Apache directory listings.